 I like the layers, but next time, I might not wait as long in between layers.
 The layers turned out very separate and distinct.
 Having the colors blend would be fun!

-I am also glad we unmolded the candles outside, because the ice does melt.
+I am glad we unmolded the candles outside, because the ice does melt.
 Water was pouring from the molds as we tore them open to find the hidden candles.

-We also saw some holes at the base of the candles from the first layer of ice.
+There were some holes at the base of the candles from the first layer of ice.
 I will just make sure to burn them on a candle holder or plate.

 Even though it was a hot 86 degrees outside, the youngest stayed out all afternoon- melting wax and candles and pouring the hot wax into the molds with me.

 It was fun, uncovering the candles when they were cool, we didn’t know what to expect.
+Every candles was different and a surprise!

 Happy Camping (or working on projects-together!)